OLD Thai Peanut Chicken

 • When ready to cook, heat 1 tablespoon olive oil/coconut oil in a large nonstick skillet over medium heat until hot and rippling.
 Add chicken and marinade and cook until completely cooked through and sauce thickens slightly.
 Remove from heat and stir in crunchy peanut butter until well combined.

-• To serve, spoon chicken into desired amount of tortillas and top with Pineapple Slaw, chopped peanuts and additional cilantro, lime juice and Asian chili sauce to taste.
+• To serve, spoon chicken into desired amount of tortillas and top with Pineapple Slaw, chopped peanuts and sriracha if desired.
+Assemble by adding chicken to tortillas and topping with Pineapple Slaw and chopped peanuts.

 Notes